 Students will complete several required writing assignments emphasizing skills that both evaluate and construct quantitative claims.
 Each student will also prepare, practice, and perform at least one oral presentation related to the topic of the seminar.
 The seminar may be organized around any topic chosen by the faculty instructor, and the writing and research skills students develop will advance understanding of the seminar’s content focus.

 Catalyst 210: Intercultural Competence

-This seminar provides all students foundational skills in intercultural competency and further develops skills in writing and critical analysis, with a particular focus on identifying and challenging biases and assumptions.
+This seminar provides all students foundational skills in intercultural competency and further develops skills in writing and critical analysis, with a particular focus on identifying and challenging cultural assumptions.
+Students make critical comparisons between other cultures and their own in ways that encourage both a recognition of a plurality of values and an understanding of how one’s own worldview is shaped by a particular culture.
+To understand cultural differences, students must have some awareness of how inequality, power, oppression, and/or dominance have formed — and continue to impact — cultures.
 Students will become attentive to the ways in which their own cultural assumptions shape perception and begin to develop awareness of and empathy for the worldviews of other cultures.
-They will be able to describe how power and oppression shape the meaning of cultural differences and situate their own cultural identity within these relations.
+These issues may be addressed from any disciplinary or interdisciplinary perspective.

 Catalyst 300: Applied Innovation Seminar

 Teams of students collaborate in development of strategies to address large, open-ended problems, mentored by faculty members from across the liberal arts.
 Student teams present their proposals at a public forum near the end of the semester.
 The seminar requires engaging in independent research, developing a clearly defined approach, analyzing both evidence and proposed solutions, and working effectively with a diverse group.
 While each team is supervised by a faculty member, the majority of the work for this seminar is expected to be done autonomously in order to demonstrate mastery of applied innovation skills in ways that prepare graduates for independent work after college.